pmd/pmd/docs/pages/pmd/devdocs/major_contributions/adding_new_cpd_language.md

 Add a Maven dependency on `pmd-lang-test` (scope `test`) in your `pom.xml`.
 This contains utilities to test your tokenizer.

-Create a test class extending from {% lang-test::cpd.test.CpdTextComparisonTest %}.
+Create a test class extending from {% jdoc lang-test::cpd.test.CpdTextComparisonTest %}.
 To add tests, you need to write regular JUnit `@Test`-annotated methods, and call the method `doTest` with the name of the test file.